 Tournament History

-Croatia's World Cup history is astonishingly concentrated into two tournaments.
-As an independent nation since 1991, Croatia debuted in 1998 France—Davor Šuker's golden boot and the iconic quarter-final victory over Germany announcing a small nation's footballing ambitions. Šuker scored 6 goals as Croatia finished third, the best debut tournament performance in modern World Cup history.
+Croatia's World Cup history is astonishingly concentrated into a single generation.
+As an independent nation since 1991, Croatia debuted at the 1998 World Cup in France — Davor Šuker's Golden Boot (six goals) and the iconic quarter-final victory over Germany announced a small nation's footballing ambitions to the world. Šuker's strikes against Jamaica, Japan, Romania, and Germany remain some of the most memorable of that tournament, and Croatia finished third after beating the Netherlands 2-1 in the third-place playoff — the best debut performance by any nation in modern World Cup history.

-Between 1998 and 2018, Croatia existed in international football's middle tier—competent but never threatening the elite.
-The 2006 and 2014 World Cups ended in group stage exits.
-The 2018 Russia tournament transformed everything.
-Zlatko Dalić's side—built around Luka Modrić's midfield control and Ivan Rakitić's industry—navigated groups containing Argentina, Iceland, and Nigeria before defeating Denmark and Russia in knockout rounds.
+Between 1998 and 2018, Croatia existed in international football's middle tier — competent but never threatening the elite.
+The 2002 and 2006 World Cups ended in group-stage exits.
+The 2014 Brazil tournament was more promising: a 1-0 opening win over the hosts gave Croatia a platform, but defeats to Brazil and Mexico ended the campaign.
+The 2018 Russia World Cup transformed everything.
+Zlatko Dalić's side — built around Luka Modrić's midfield control and Ivan Rakitić's industry — navigated a group containing Argentina, Iceland, and Nigeria, then defeated Denmark and hosts Russia in the knockout rounds.
 The semi-final against England at Luzhniki Stadium delivered a 2-1 extra-time victory, Modrić's performance earning comparisons to Zinedine Zidane.
-The final against France saw Croatia lose 4-2 despite Mario Mandžukić's early opener—their underdog story ending with heads held high.
+The final against France saw Croatia lose 4-2 despite Mario Mandžukić's early opener — the underdog story ended with heads held high.